Woman received significant burns after clinic mixes up patient names

 Later that day Mrs B's skin began to feel itchy and dry around her neck and waistline and her body was red all over, except for her feet and palms of her hands.

 She contacted the clinic and was told the practice manager, who was in a meeting at the time of the call, would call her back.
-However, Mrs B received a call from the receptionist who said she could not speak to a doctor as they had all left by 1.30pm.
+However, Mrs B received a call from the receptionist who said she could not speak to a doctor as they had all left for the day.

 She was advised to apply aloe vera gel to her skin and was offered an appointment with Dr A on Monday.
 She was also told to consult her general practitioner or an after-hours clinic if her condition worsened.